One Fierce Beer Coaster: Release and promotion

 One Fierce Beer Coaster was originally released on Republic Records, which, under its earlier name, Cheese Factory Records, had previously released material by the band.
 As word-of-mouth praise for the album spread, however, Geffen Records signed the band after two months.

 The original release contained a song called "Yellow Fever", which was about having sex with Asian women, as well as a hidden track on track number 69 on the original release.
-It consisted of an audio collage featuring Howard Stern talking about peanut butter, a televangelist, a news broadcast on the disease Lupus (a reference to Lüpüs Thünder), a phone call from a drunk friend of Jimmy's, and other assorted oddities.
-The Geffen re-release omitted this track.
-"Yellow Fever" and the hidden track were later released on an EP called One Censored Beer Coaster.
+It consisted of an audio collage featuring Howard Stern talking about peanut butter, a televangelist, a news broadcast on the disease lupus (a reference to Lüpüs Thünder), a phone call from a drunk friend of Jimmy's, and other assorted oddities.
+The Geffen re-release omitted this track, although both it and "Yellow Fever" were later released on an EP called One Censored Beer Coaster.

 "Fire Water Burn" played a major role in the slow build of interest that ultimately led to the band's mainstream breakthrough.
 Because the band could not afford financially solvent national tours, they promoted themselves by sending their music to alternative rock-based radio stations across the country.
 Eventually, an intern brought the band to the attention of the music director of 107.7 The End in Seattle.
 The director, liking what he heard, played "Fire Water Burn" on his Friday night show.
 After airing, the station was flooded with phone calls asking about the song and the band and the director passed the song onto the music director at KROQ-FM in Los Angeles.
 This snowball effect eventually overwhelmed the band with demands for their new record.
 After hearing of the underground success One Fierce Beer Coaster was receiving, many record labels began courting the band.
 According to manager Brett Alperowitz in an interview with HitQuarters, Madonna's label Maverick "really wanted to sign the band in the worst possible way, even to the point where I had to tell Madonna that I couldn’t put her on the phone with Jimmy Pop."
 The band eventually signed a record deal with Geffen Records.